Bilka2/Wiki-scripts/README.md

 Scripts used on the [factorio wiki.](https://wiki.factorio.com)

-The javascript files in this repo:
+## The javascript files in this repo

 Common.js - Scripts used for more than one module of wiki scripts; [location on the wiki.](https://wiki.factorio.com/MediaWiki:Common.js)